Oneida Community Mansion House

-The Oneida Community Mansion House is a historic house and museum that was once the home of the Oneida Community, a religiously-based socialist Utopian group led by John Humphrey Noyes.
+The Oneida Community Mansion House is a collection of five historic houses and museum that was once the home of the Oneida Community, a religiously-based socialist Utopian group led by John Humphrey Noyes.
 Noyes and his followers moved to the site in Oneida from Putney, Vermont in 1848.
-The Community lived in the Mansion House communally until 1880, when they dissolved into a joint-stock company.
+The Community lived in the Mansion House communally until 1880, when it dissolved into a joint-stock company.

 The Mansion House has been continually occupied as a residence since its construction in 1862.
 In the 20th century the Mansion House became a National Historic Landmark.
-It is currently overseen by a non-profit organization chartered in 1987 by New York State Board of Regents.
-It also includes residential apartments as well as guest rooms for overnight lodging.
+Oneida Community Mansion House, a non-profit organization, chartered in 1987 by New York State Board of Regents, oversees the centre.
+The Mansion House contains the museum and other public spaces, residential apartments, and guest rooms for overnight lodging.

 History

 The Oneida Community Mansion House is located on a 33-acre remnant of the original Community site, which in the 1860s included more than 160 acres of land surrounding Oneida Creek in Madison County, New York and Oneida County, New York.
 This land was made available for purchase by Euro-American settlers after its acquisition by the State of New York in a series of agreements with the Oneida Indian Nation in 1840 and 1842.
 The initial farmstead of the Oneida Community was purchased by Jonathan Burt, an early convert to the religious doctrine known as "perfectionism."
 In 1847, Burt invited John Humphrey Noyes and his associates in Putney, Vermont to come to Oneida and combine in a Perfectionist association.